Three O'Clock in the Morning: In popular culture

 F. Scott Fitzgerald references "Three O'Clock in the Morning" in chapter 6 of his book The Great Gatsby.
 The song is played at a party, and Fitzgerald uses it to reflect the thoughts of a character (Daisy) in the novel.

-“Three O’Clock in the Morning” is mentioned on page 317 of Robert Penn Warren’s “All the King’s Men.”
+"Three O’Clock in the Morning" is mentioned on page 317 of Robert Penn Warren's 1946 novel All the King's Men.

 "Three O'Clock in the Morning" has also appeared in many movies.
 Judy Garland sang the song in Presenting Lily Mars (1943).
 The song has also appeared in Margie (1946), That Midnight Kiss (1949), Belles on Their Toes (1952), The Eddy Duchin Story (1956), The Great Gatsby (1974), When Brendan Met Trudy (2000), and The Man Who Wasn't There (2001).

-The song is also referred to in John Cheever's short story "Goodbye, My Brother," first published in the August 25, 1951 edition of The New Yorker.
+The song is also referred to in John Cheever's short story "Goodbye, My Brother", first published in the August 25, 1951, edition of The New Yorker.
 The song is playing when the unnamed narrator, a member of the Pommeroy family, arrives at the annual costume dance held at the club house on the island of Laud's Head, a fictional island off the coast of Massachusetts.
 The narrator explains that the theme of the party was to "come as you wish you were."
 The story's thematic structure relies heavily on ideas about nostalgia and a longing for a long-gone era.